3 Secret Ingredients To Take Your Bloody Mary To The Next Level

 Bloody Mary is the ultimate day-drink cocktail.
 Whether you are looking to start the day off with the tomato-flavored concoction or you are looking to rid yourself of a dreadful hangover with some hair of the dog, Bloody Mary’s will do the trick.

 When it comes to the actual process of making the Mary, most people think they’ve got it down.
-There are three ingredients that are absolutely crucial to making a kick-butt Bloody.
+There are three bloody mary secret ingredients that are absolutely crucial to making a kick-butt Bloody.
 Without them, you will still get the tomato flavor, but the bite simply will not be there.

 When making a Bloody Mary, most people know that you can’t start without the tomato juice.
-About 4 oz. is a standard portion for one drink.
+About 4 oz tomato juice, is a standard portion for one drink.

-Vodka is also a requisite, and while the taste will be somewhat masked, the higher the quality of vodka, the cleaner your drink will taste.
+Vodka is also a requisite, and while the taste will be somewhat masked, the higher the quality of vodka, the cleaner your bloody mary will taste.
 Really, most decent vodkas will do the trick.

 Another classic ingredient needed is about an ounce of lemon or lime juice.